π Local-First — Best experienced in its home region: Hokkaido.

 Ikameshi (Stuffed Squid Bento)

-Another classic Ekiben for train travelers.
-A whole small squid is stuffed with seasoned sticky rice and simmered in a sweet soy sauce glaze.
-Its cute, squid-shaped appearance is sure to make you smile.
+Another beloved classic ekiben.
+A small squid is stuffed tightly with rice and simmered in a sweet soy sauce glaze.
+It is simple, deeply nostalgic, and represents Japanese comfort food at its best.

 Tokyo or Trip?